RobertTalbert/calculus/activities/Module10/201-module10-planning.md

 ---

+Pre class:
+- ID antiderivatives given the formula
+- Do a simple area sum to estimate distance travelled

 In class activities:

--
-- ID antiderivatives given the formula
-- Estimate distance travelled
+- Estimate distance travelled using area sums
+- Find distance travelled using antiderivatives
+- Same as above but the velocity can be negative
+- Make the connection that area is basically the opposite of

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExNjAyMTkwM119
+eyJoaXN0b3J5IjpbLTk2NzE5NTYzMl19
 -->